 Much has been written about the idea of an alliance of progressives between parties; Greens, Lib Dems and the sane anti Brexit wing of Labour, but few have dared suggest a better route would be the unification into a new party.

 For a moment, humour this article with the suspension of disbelief in two areas.
-Firstly you’ll need to pack up any tribal loyalty; for hardcore Lib Demmers and Greens what I’m about to propose will be an anathema for any but the most open minded.
+Firstly you’ll need to pack up any tribal loyalty; for hardcore Labour, for Lib Demmers and for Greens.
+What I’m about to propose will be an anathema for any but the most open minded.

 Secondly, you’ll need to accept that you can’t fit a recyclable, biodegradable cigarette paper made of hemp between the LD and Green manifestos beyond some stand out things like 4 day weeks and, oh, HEMP legalisation.
 (There is that little Trident problem but I’m hoping the hemp will help).

 If you’ve got this far then, your tribal loyalties are banished for a few minutes and you’re ready to believe in two manifestos so similar as to be trivially easy to combine.

-So why then the crazy idea of a Gribble party, or as I’ll call it from now on Progress.
+So why then the crazy idea of an FBPE party.
 Let’s turn to wise old footballers, disenfranchised by the politics of today, for inspiration.

 In that rather obvious omission, Lineker is not alone.

 You have to ask, why is it that at a time that pretty much half of the country is shouting, “who the bloody hell represents me”, are none of the options top of mind?

 It’s not as if Gary and his sixteen million friends have only one option, they’re actually spoiled for choice with two.
 Yet for the increasing number of globally and environmentally conscious British people disenfranchised by a rabid left LAB and mindlessly destructive right CON, neither option is credible.